Imran Farooq

-Biography
+Early and personal life

 Imran Farooq was born in Karachi, Pakistan.
 His father, Farooq Ahmed, originally from Delhi, British India (now India), migrated to Pakistan after its independence 1947 and was later elected as a Member of the National Assembly of Pakistan.
 Farooq himself was a physician, graduating with an MBBS degree from Sindh Medical College in Karachi in 1985.
 In 2004, he married Shumaila Nazar, a former member of the Sindh Assembly.
 The couple had two children.
 Farooq was related to Tahir Qureshi, a former MPA, and his great-grandfather once served as the governor of Delhi.

 In 2019, several news agencies reported that Shumaila Farooq was living in extreme poverty with her two sons, relying on handouts from the British government.
 In 2020, on a Geo News talk show, she revealed that she was diagnosed with Stage 2 Oral Cancer in 2019 and that none of the leaders of MQM reached out for help.

-Although he was not a writer by profession, Farooq authored several works during his lifetime.
-His best known contribution is The Guiding Principles of MQM.